tianhaoz95/developer-note/git-tricks/README.md

 * [Sync branch to upstream](./sync-branch-to-upstream.md)
 * [Add branch from upstream](./add-branch-from-upstream.md)

-## Be responsible and don't be like Dave
+## Be responsible and don't be like Steve

 ![When you git push -f](./asset/when-you-git-push-force.gif)